Honors & Awards

 Wildeman was regarded as the No. 2 recruit in the state of Colorado by both Rivals and the 247Sports Composite rankings.
 Rivals also ranked him among the nation’s top 20 weakside defensive end prospects, while 247Sports had him listed just outside the nation’s top 300 players.
 Wildeman also visited Colorado State and Washington State.

-Tate’s father, Parker, was a two-year letterman for the Iowa Hawkeyes, earning second-team All-Big Ten honors as a senior in 1994, when he led the Hawkeyes with 10.0 sacks and 17 tackles for loss.
+Tate is the son of Parker and Christine Wildeman and he was born on July 23, 1999.
+His father, Parker, was a two-year letterman for the Iowa Hawkeyes, earning second-team All-Big Ten honors as a senior in 1994, when he led the Hawkeyes with 10.0 sacks and 17 tackles for loss.
+Tate is a sports media and communication major.
+Tate has volunteered with Husker Heroes, the Nebraska Football Road Race, the Malone Center, Boo at the Zoo and local hospital visits.